 Children aged 5–14 are very welcome.
 They must have their own ticket and be seated next to an accompanying adult.
 Unfortunately, children aged 0–4 cannot be admitted into the auditoriums, unless specifically advertised.
 Please check the website or ring the Box Office to make sure.

 For performances taking place at the Royal Opera House Covent Garden site, exchanges can be made to tickets within the same price band or higher, subject to availability.
-You may only request an exchange by telephone or in person, and exchanges are limited to productions that are open for public sale.
-Successful exchanges are subject to a £2-fee per ticket exchanged, plus the cost of the new tickets if in a higher price band.
-The original tickets must be returned to the Box Office no later than three working days prior to the performance; these tickets will then be fully refunded to the original purchaser.
+You may only request an exchange by telephone or in person, and exchanges are limited to productions that are open for general sale.
+Please note that Friends of Covent Garden benefit from priority telephone exchange.
+Successful exchanges are subject to a £4-fee per ticket exchanged, plus the cost of the new tickets if in a higher price band.
 Exchanges are not permitted within three working days prior to the performance.
 Please note that tickets to productions by The Royal Ballet and The Royal Opera cannot be exchanged with tickets to productions by visiting companies.